Diet in Hinduism: Festival dishes

 Hindus prepare special dishes for different festivals.
-Kheer, and Halwa are two desserts for Diwali.
-Puran poli, and Gujia are prepared for Holi in different parts of India.
+Kheer and Halwa are two desserts popular for Diwali.
+Puran poli and Gujia are prepared for Holi in different parts of India.

 Diet on fasting days

-Hindu people fast on certain days such as Ekadashi, in honor of Vishnu or his Avatars, Chaturthi in honor of Ganesh, Pradosha in honor of Shiva and Parvati, Monday in honor of Shiva, Saturday in honor of Hanuman or Shani, Tuesday in honor of Hanuman and Kartikeya, Sunday in honor of Surya, Thursday in honor of Vishnu or his avatars and Brihaspati, Wednesday in honor of Krishna, Vithoba, Ganesh and Budha and Friday in honor of Mahadevi, Durga, Kali, and Santoshi Mata.
-Only certain kinds of foods are allowed to be eaten during the fasting period.
-These include milk and other dairy products such as dahi, fruit and starchy Western food items such as sago, potatoes, purple-red sweet potatoes, amaranth seeds, nuts and shama millet.
+Hindu people fast on certain days such as Ekadashi, in honour of Vishnu or his avatars: Chaturthi in honour of Ganesha, Pradosha in honour of Shiva and Parvati, Monday in honour of Shiva, Saturday in honour of Hanuman or Shani, Tuesday in honour of Hanuman, as well as Kali, Parvati, Kartikeya, and Ganesha, Sunday in honour of Surya, Thursday in honour of Vishnu or his avatars, Dattatreya, and Brihaspati, Wednesday in honour of Krishna, Vithoba, Ganesha and Budha and Friday in honour of Mahadevi, Durga, Kali, Mariamman, Lakshmi, Sita, Radha, Rukmini, Saraswati, and Santoshi Mata.
+Only certain kinds of food are allowed to be eaten during the fasting period.
+These include milk and other dairy products such as curd, fruit and starchy Western food items such as sago, potatoes, purple-red sweet potatoes, amaranth seeds, nuts and shama millet.
 Popular fasting dishes include Farari chevdo, Sabudana Khichadi or peanut soup.